Arthur151/ROMP/README.md

 ### Demo

 Currently, the released code is used to re-implement demo results.
-Only 1-2G GPU memery is needed.
+Only 1-2G GPU memory is needed.

 To do this you just need to run
 ```bash